OSC/summer-institute-base-web-app/README.md

-# Base Sinatra App for Summer Institute 2019
+# Base Sinatra App for Summer Institute

 ![GitHub Release](https://img.shields.io/github/release/osc/ood-example-ps.svg)
 [![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This app is meant as a base Passenger app that runs in an [OnDemand] portal that uses the [Sinatra] web framework.
+This app is meant as a base Passenger app that runs in an [OnDemand] portal that uses the [Sinatra] web framework for OSC's [Summer Institute].

 Feel free to modify it anyway you see fit.

 ## Deploy